Boot modes: network boot and hybrid boot

 • Near-zero OS deployment delay.
 Instead of transfering a whole image OS from the server to the node’s disk, as most other platforms do, the server just updates a symlink to target the proper OS image and reboots the node.
 One could argue that network transfers happen once the node is booting instead, but the method remains very frugal on network resources: only the files and metadata that are actually necessary are transferred, which is typically less than 10% of the total OS image size.

 • Reproducibility ensured at each reboot.
-Since the modifications are stored using an overlay in RAM, their are cleared when the node reboot, and the node restarts using exactly the same OS files, i.e., those of the read-only remote WalT image.
+Since the modifications are stored using an overlay in RAM, they are cleared when the node reboot, and the node restarts using exactly the same OS files, i.e., those of the read-only remote WalT image.

 • Reduced platform maintenance burden.
 The local disks or SD cards of the nodes are usually the most fragile components of a platform, so avoiding their use is preferable.